Percona-Lab/mongoDB-workload-generator/docker.md

-# MongoDB Workload Generator - Docker & Kubernetes Guide
+# Percona Load Generator for MongoDB Clusters - Docker & Kubernetes Guide

-This guide details how to containerize and run the `genMongoLoad` workload generator.
+This guide details how to containerize and run the `plgm` workload generator.

 Running the benchmark as a container inside your Kubernetes cluster is the **recommended approach** for performance testing.
 It bypasses local network proxies (VPNs, Ingress Controllers) and places the load generator on the same high-speed network fabric as the database, ensuring you measure database performance, not network latency.